 Accessible Toilet Installation UK

 Interested in making your business more accessible to your visitors?
-Inspired washrooms install across Nottingham, Derby, Leicester and the rest of the UK.
-We cover a range of different installation types, including accessible toilets.
+Inspired washrooms install across the UK.
+We cover a range of different installation types so whether you need a full installation or just a disabled toilet design service.

 Not only do we install accessible toilets to the correct specifications for the safety and wellbeing of disabled users, but we can customise the colours and design to suit your building.
 With 15 years of commercial washroom experience, we’re ready and waiting to help you with your project!